 get covid safeget expert help

 FOMO (fear of missing out) - a term that was coined in not so distant times, is something we are hearing less and less about at present.
 As with many new phrases used within the online community, FOMO has evolved.
 This has not necessarily been through choice or jest however, but prompted by Coronavirus.
-Many of us are now starting to experience something related, but slightly different.
+Many of us are now starting to experience something related, but slightly different as we embrace #newways of working.

 ‘FOGO’ (fear of going out) or ‘FOMU’ (fear of meeting up) is becoming a more and more common term due to an extreme shift in lifestyle since March 2020.
 During July 2020, FOGO was identified as a trending term with over 4.5k monthly social media mentions*.
 It’s something that people are talking about with reference to anything from agoraphobia, socialising and returning to the workplace.